ntllct/NTSerialize/README.md

 # NTSerialize library

-This library can help you to save your C++ programm data into compact binary file.
+This library can help you to save your C++ program data into compact binary file.
 Just follow the steps below:

 Include the header file: